Laurie R. King: Life and career

-She lives in Watsonville, California, in the hills above Monterey Bay, southeast of Santa Cruz, California.
+She lives in Watsonville, California, in the hills above Monterey Bay, southeast of Santa Cruz.
 From 1977 until his death in early 2009, she was married to the historian Noel Quinton King.
 They are the parents of two children.

 Awards

 King's first book, A Grave Talent (1993), received the 1994 Edgar Award for Best First Novel and a 1995 John Creasey Memorial Award.
 This was followed by the 1996 Nero Award, for A Monstrous Regiment of Women, the 2002 Macavity Award for Best Novel, for Folly, the 2007 Lambda Award for Best Lesbian Mystery, for The Art of Detection, and the 2015 Agatha Award for Best Historical Novel, for Dreaming Spies.
 She has also been nominated for two Anthonys, a Barry, two additional Edgars, another Macavity, an Orange Prize, and four RT Reviewers' Choice Awards.
 In 2022, she won the Edgar Award's 'Grand Master' for her work.

 She was inducted into membership of The Baker Street Irregulars in 2010.